-On October 7, 2019, Cohen Milstein and Co-Lead Counsel for the Direct Purchasers filed a revised motion for final approval of $50.25 million in total settlements on behalf of the Direct Purchaser Settlement Class, following several years of hard-fought litigation.
-This proposed settlement reflects between 33% - 57% of estimated single damages according to Plaintiffs’ preliminary analysis.
+On November 21, 2019, the U.S. District Court for Northern California granted final approval of a $50.25 million settlement, following several years of hard-fought litigation.
+This settlement is significant in that it reflects between 33% – 57% of estimated single damages according to Plaintiffs’ preliminary analysis.
 Estimated payments to class members would result in an average payment of $46,850.64 and a median payment of $768.39.

 On December 21, 2015, Cohen Milstein was appointed interim co-lead counsel for the proposed class of direct purchasers of resistors.